 Asian American representation

 Asian Americans, Native Hawaiians and Pacific Islanders (AANHPI) are a driving force in the U.S., both as cultural influencers and powerful consumers.
-Your representation within the media and products you love begins with data.
-At Nielsen, we provide a cultural narrative for diverse communities through our research.
-Below you will find the latest AANHPI consumer insights and reports featuring Nielsen’s data.
-You can check out the work we are doing in AANHPI communities across the U.S.
+At Nielsen, we’re relentlessly dedicated to understanding everything about the audience.
+Building on our role as the trusted source of measurement on media behaviors, content attributes and industry trends, we go deeper with a focus on diverse insights and inclusive intelligence.
+Discover the latest AANHPI insights and our work in AANHPI communities across the U.S.

 Nielsen Diverse Intelligence Series